anthonyjwwong/Jasmine-test-suite/README.md

-# Udacity Project - RSS Feed Reader
+# Udacity Project - Using Jasmine test suite on a RSS feedreader

 ## Project Overview
 By using Jasmine, a behavior-driven development framework, we were tasked to create tests for a application that was already made.